Achan (2011 film): Plot

 The film is about an elderly gentleman Major Madhava Menon aka Major Maman (Thilakan) who has seen better days but has been left alone, and his emotional relationship with a male nurse, Rahithan (Sasi Eranjikkal).
 An emotional bond develops between the two.
 Rahithan considers the Major like his father.
 In between he gets thoughts of killing the Major to free both the souls of the burden they are carrying.
-But he can't do it and even rejects a government job in order to serve the Major.
+But he can not do it and even rejects a government job in order to serve the Major.
 In the end, the Major sends Rahithan away at gun point, so that Rahithan should not miss his future.